flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 All of the binary operators with the same input and output element type can be used as aggregation operators.
 The common ones are "+", "*", "min", "max".

+In practice, groupby requires an aggregation operation over some of the original elements in a group and combine operation over the aggregation results.
+The reason is that groupby runs in parallel and each time it can only aggregate over some of the elements in a group.
+Essentially, the combine operation is an aggregation.
+Usually, it is sufficient to pass a UDO to a groupby function because a UDO can work as both aggregation and combine.
+In some cases, however, we need these operations to be different.
+As such, users can pass an aggregation operator to groupby.
+A user can create an aggregation operator themselves by calling fm.create.agg.op() and specify two UDOs for the aggregation and combine operation. fm.create.agg.op(agg, combine, name)

 FlashR allows users to define their own element operators.
 Currently, a new element operator has to be defined in C/C++.
 More instructions of adding new element operators are shown [here](https://flashxio.github.io/FlashX-doc/FlashR-extension.html).

 ### The list of GenOps in FlashR